Delivering Deliberative Engagement

 Deliberative engagement methods aim to bring together a group of people who represent the community.
 The group of community members form a “mini public” in age, gender, race, language, income, education or other criteria to reflect the community.

 Hone your skills and practice processes in this one–day course presented in our virtual facilitated classroom.
+This course will be delivered by either Amanda Newbery or Max Hardy – the course content developers.

 You will learn how to: